-The Program has developed an inventory of land resources in the area of interest, with edaphic, topographic and climatic characterizations of the region organized in a systematic and easily retrievable manner.
-The Program also has assembled a germplasm bank consisting of more than 14,000 accessions.
-This germplasm pool is complemented by a parallel collection of Rhizobium.
-Furthermore, the Program has progressed to the stage where several genera and species have already been identified as being well adapted to conditions of one or more of the ecosystems of interest.
-These genera and species include Andropogon gayanus, Brachiaria spp., Panicum maximum, Arachis spp., Stylosanthes spp., Desmodium spp., Pueraria phaseoloides, Zornia spp., and Centrosema spp.
+The Program has developed an inventory of land resources in the with edaphic area of interest topographic and climatic characterizations of the region organized in a systematic and easily retrievable manner The Program also has assembled a germplasm bank consisting of more than 14 000 accessions This germplasm pool is complemented by a parallel collection of Rhizobium Furthermore the Program has progressed to the stage where several genera and species have already been identified as being well adapted to conditions of one or more of the ecosystems of interest These genera and species include Andropogon gayanus Brachiaria spp Panicum maximum Arachis spp Stylosanthes spp Desmodium spp Pueraria phaseoloides Zornia spp and Centrosema spp

 The potential productivity of a large number of pasture grazing alternatives in the savanna ecosystem has been determined.
-Various grass/legume associations in controlled grazing, low input experiments, have produced annual liveweight gains per animal of more than 150 kg.
+Various grass/legume associations in controlled grazing, low input experiments have produced annual liveweight gains per animal of more than 150 kg.
 On a per-hectare basis some associations have produced more than 300 kg/year.

-As part of the regional trial network there are, at present, 104 germplasm adaptation trials in selected sites of Latin America and the Caribbean.
-Also, several germplasm sets have been sent to requesting institutions from Asia and Africa.
-The most promising germplasm is already moving into grazing trials in several Central America and Andean region countries, as part of the International Pasture Evaluation Network, with partial support from the Canadian Liternational Development Research Centre (IDRC).
+As part of the regional trial network there are at present 104 germplasm adaptation trials in selected sites of Latin American and the Caribbean Also several germplasm sets have been sent to requesting institutions from Asia and Africa The most promising germplasm is already moving into grazing trials in several Central America and Andean region countries as part of the International Pasture Evaluation Network with partial support from the Canadian International Development Research Centre (IDRC)

-Data obtained from regional trials in the humid tropics have shown that a large number of grass and legume species selected by the program are highly productive in this ecosystem with acid, infertile soils.
-These are showing promise for upgrading the degraded pastures sown with species which become unproductive after 4-5 years of clearing forest.
+Data obtained from regional trials in the humid tropics have shown that a large number of grass and legume species selected by the program are highly productive in this ecosystem with acid infertile soils.
+These are showing promise for upgrading the degraded pastures sown with species which become unproductive after 4-5 years of clearing forest

-The highly promising Andropogon gayanus CIAT 621 released by Colombia as cv.
-Carimagua 1 and Brazil as cv.
-Planaltina, has also been released by Venezuela as cv.
-Sabanero, by Peru as cv.
-San Martin, and by Panama as cv.
-Veranero.
-The adoption of A. gayanus in central Cerrados of Brazil is rapidly growing and it is now estimated that more than 150,000 ha have been planted.
-In Colombia, about 25,000 ha have been established.
-As a result of the collaboration between CIAT and EMBRAPA, CPAC has nominated two legumes (Stylosanthes macrocephala CIAT 1582 cv.
-Pioneiro, and S. guianensis var. pauciflora CIAT 2243 cv.
-Bandeirante) for release while IVITA and INIPA in Peru have nominated S. guianensis CIAT 184 cv.
-Pucallpa for release for the Peruvian humid tropics during 1985.
+The highly promising Andropogon gayanus CIAT 621 released by Colombia as cv Carimagua I and Brazil as cv Planaltina has also been released by Venezuela as cv Sabanero by Peru as cv San Martin and by Panama as cv Veranero The adoption of A gayanus in the central Cerrados of Brazil is rapidly growing and it is now estimated that more than 150 000 ha have been planted.
+In Colombia about 25 000 ha have been established.
+As a result of the collaboration between CIAT and EMBRAPA CPAC has nominated two legumes (Stylosanthes macrocephala CIAT 1582 cv Pioneiro and S guianensis var pauciflora CIAT 2243 cv Bandeirante) for release while IVITA and INIPA in Peru have nominated S guianensis CIAT 184 cv Pucallpa for release for the Peruvian humid tropics during 1985

-Since the release of A. gayanus in Colombia the Program has put considerable emphasis on looking for a companion legume for this grass.
-This has been achieved for the Llanos with Stylosanthes capitata CIAT 10280, which has been released by Colombia as cv.
-Capica, a blend of five ecotypes.
+Since the release of A gayanus in Colombia the Program has put considerable emphasis on looking for a companion legume for this grass.
+This has been achieved for the Llanos with Stylosanthes capitata CIAT 10280 which has been released by Colombia as cv Capica a blend of five ecotypes.
 Seed of this legume is now being multiplied for commercial plantings.
-Seed production programs are already underway in both Brazil and Peru.
+Seed production programs are already underway in both Brazil and Peru